Metallothionein: Structure and classification

 The second classification was performed by Binz and Kagi in 2001, and takes into account taxonomic parameters and the patterns of distribution of Cys residues along the MT sequence.

 It results in a classification of 15 families for proteinaceous MTs.
 Family 15 contains the plant MTs, which in 2002 have been further classified by Cobbet and Goldsbrough into 4 Types (1, 2, 3 and 4) depending on the distribution of their Cys residues and a Cys-devoid regions (called spacers) characteristic of plant MTs.

 A table including the principal aspects of the two latter classifications is included.

-More data on this classification are discoverable at the Expasy metallothionein page.

-Secondary structure elements have been observed in several MTs SmtA from Syneccochoccus, mammalian MT3, Echinoderma SpMTA, fish Notothenia coriiceps MT, Crustacean MTH, but until this moment, the content of such structures is considered to be poor in MTs, and its functional influence is not considered.
+More data on this classification are discoverable at the Expasy metallothionein page.Secondary structure elements have been observed in several MTs SmtA from Syneccochoccus, mammalian MT3, echinoderm SpMTA, fish Notothenia coriiceps MT, crustacean MTH, but until this moment, the content of such structures is considered to be poor in MTs, and its functional influence is not considered.

 Tertiary structure of MTs is also highly heterogeneous.
 While vertebrate, echinoderm and crustacean MTs show a bidominial structure with divalent metals as Zn(II) or Cd(II) (the protein is folded so as to bind metals in two functionally independent domains, with a metallic cluster each), yeast and prokaryotic MTs show a monodominial structure (one domain with a single metallic cluster).
 In yeast, the first 40 residues in the protein wrap around the metal by forming two large parallel loops separated by a deep cleft containing the metal cluster.
 Although no structural data is available for molluscan, nematoda and Drosophila MTs, it is commonly assumed that the former are bidominial and the latter monodominial.
 No conclusive data are available for Plant MTs, but two possible structures have been proposed: 1) a bidominial structure similar to that of vertebrate MTs; 2) a codominial structure, in which two Cys-rich domains interact to form a single metallic cluster.